Heraldic badges of the Royal Air Force: History

-Under certain circumstances, badges from defunct units have been resurrected when new units or wings have been formed, but squadron badges are not usually reassigned as normally the squadron just assumes an old number and accepts that badge and motto.
-When the Force Generation Wing (FGW) from No. 90 Signals Unit at RAF Leeming was re-formed as the Operational Information Services Wing (OISW), it was approved for a close copy version of the former No. 60 Group (Signals) badge; the only difference being the name of the unit was changed, and the indentations where the unit number used to be on the main badge, were removed.
+Under certain circumstances, badges from defunct units have been resurrected when new units or wings have been formed.
+Squadron badges are not usually reassigned, as normally the squadron just assumes an old number and accepts that badge and motto.
+When the Force Generation Wing (FGW) from No. 90 Signals Unit at RAF Leeming was re-formed as the Operational Information Services Wing (OISW), it was approved for a close copy version of the former No. 60 Group (Signals) badge.
+The only difference being the name of the unit was changed, and the indentations where the unit number used to be on the main badge, were removed.

 Approval and design of badges extends to all units associated with the Royal Air Force; Regular, Reserve, Auxiliary and Air Training Corps.

 Over 800 squadron and unit badges, carved from Welsh slate, are set into the floor of the central church of the Royal Air Force, St Clements Danes, London.
 The first carved badge was placed in the floor by its carver, Madge Whiteman, in 1958.
-Whiteman would go on to carve at least 80 more and the intention at the time was for there to eventually be 1,000 badges set into the floor.
+Whiteman carved at least 80 more.
+The intention at the time was for there to eventually be 1,000 badges set into the floor.
 In 1996, the RAF Heraldry Trust was set up to paint every badge issued to either Royal Air Force or Commonwealth Air Forces where an approved badge was issued.
 A vast replica selection of RAF badges adorn the walls of the RAF Club in London.